mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 Step2: Building the container

-To build the container in the same directory that Dockerfile exist, run following command
+To build the container in the same directory that Dockerfile exist, run following command:
 ```bash
 docker build -t hello .
 ```